MagicCodeMaggie/user-management-system/README.md

 14. Once you get the table now you can use the data to create the table

 ==========================================================================
-The core techniques in this project are node.js and axios js liabrary
+The core techniques in this project are node.js and axios js library

 Axios is a popular JavaScript library used for making HTTP requests in Node.js and web applications.
 It provides a simple and intuitive API for sending HTTP requests and interacting with web servers.
 Axios is often used as an alternative to the native XMLHttpRequest object or the fetch API.